MatejHor/ChainCraft/README.md

 # ChainCraft
 Python-powered toolkit for seamless language model modification.
 Leverage the robust capabilities of the large language model, seamlessly integrate and modify language models, exploring a range of linguistic functionalities.
-From efficient scraping tools to advanced calculationsPw
+From efficient scraping tools to advanced calculations, etc...

 ## Instalation
 1. Install anaconda with python>=3.9